Do you want to become an Au Pair in Canada?

 The IEC Program (International Experience Canada)

 Everything you need to know about the IEC program can be found by referencing the Travel and Work Abroad website of the Government of Canada.
-The cost of the application for the IEC program is $150 with an additional $100 to be paid for the Working Holiday Visa.
-There are also a number of Facebook groups you can search for by typing in “IEC” and “Canada” in the search terms.
+The cost of the application for the IEC program is $156 with an additional $100 to be paid for the Working Holiday Visa and $85 for Biometrics.
+There are a number of Facebook groups you can search for by typing in “IEC” and “Canada” in the search terms.
 The Facebook groups are a wealth of information and very helpful if you have questions about the Visa application process along the way.

 The IEC program usually opens for applications between November and March each year.
-In 2016, the Canadian government made significant changes to the program and it is no longer a “first come, first served” style of program.
 All applicants are placed in a “pool” and randomly selected to participate.

 Once accepted into the application process by Immigration Canada, you will need a Police Certificate stating you do not have a Criminal Record as well as a Medical Clearance so that you may work with children in Canada.
 The medical and police certificate are added costs to the process (some families may offer to pay for the cost of your medical – you may be able to work this into your contract).
 A medical can cost around $200-$400 depending on where you go so be sure to ask up-front what the fees are.
 Medical exams MUST be performed by Immigration Canada certified physicians.
 Your police certificate must have been completed within six months of your application submission and your medical within 12 months.
-It should take no longer than 8 weeks for your application process to be completed, assuming you have no delays.
+Since COVID19, the government is also requesting a job offer from your future employer to assure that you have a job lined up upon your arrival in Canada.
+It should take no longer than 8 weeks for your application process to be completed, assuming you have no delays… this process has slowed due to COVID however so the processing time may be more.

 Finding a host family…

-Ask all potential host families plenty of questions about the Au Pair arrangement (hours of work, time off, expectations for any housekeeping, accommodation etc…) Au Pair World lists some great questions to pose to host families on their website.
-You do not want any major surprises when you arrive in Canada.
+Ask all potential host families plenty of questions about the Au Pair arrangement (hours of work, time off, expectations for any housekeeping, accommodation etc…) You do not want any major surprises when you arrive in Canada.
 Ask prospective families if they have an Au Pair Handbook created or if they have hosted Au Pairs in the past.
 Most certainly ask them for references.
 They will want to see yours!

 Your potential host family will want to interview you using Skype or Facetime.
 You will likely be nervous but so will the family!
 The family may introduce you to the children and they may ask to be introduced to your family as well.
 Be open and friendly and honest.